rxssula/kashgari-task/README.md

 At the demo I saw 3d map and was curious which library is it.
 I considered three options: google maps API, maplibre-gl, mapbox-gl.
 At first I tried google maps API and it was okay.
 But I don't know why but I wanted to try something opensource lol.
 Then I was choosing between maplibre and mapbox and considered maplibre as a better choice because its open-source and have different map styles.

+Adding mobile responsive design was diffictult and I did it simple and tried my best to achieve better ux.
+Show Map and Show Menu buttons are simple and intuitive so I think this is okay.

 ## Appreciation

 It was fun working on this project because I didn't expect that simple expense tracker could be this interesting.
 Learned a lot of new things.
 Really appreciate the opportunity to work on this project.
 I mostly worked with NextJS and it was fun working only on client-side code.